0xmercury/dev_assignment/README.md

-# dev_assignment
+# Assignment

 ### Problem statement for Python developer position:

-Subscribe to the websocket feed to get the latest transactions from arbitrum sequencer.
+Create Python code which subscribe to the websocket feed to get the latest transactions from arbitrum sequencer.
 Show your txns in a log file.

 There is a bit of reading material that the candidate needs to go through before actually getting to the coding part.